-Class rank: The relative numerical position of a student in his or her graduating class, calculated by the high school on the basis of grade-point average, whether weighted or unv College-preparatory program: Courses in academic subjects (English, history and social studies, foreign languages, mathematics, science, and the arts) that stress preparation f Common Application: The standard application form distributed by the National Association of Secondary School Principals for a large number of private colleges who are mer Community service program: Referral center for students wishing to perform volunteer work in the community or participate in volunteer activities coordinated by academic c Commuter: A student who lives off campus in housing that is not owned by, operated by, or affiliated with the college.
-This category includes students who commute from home Comprehensive transition and postsecondary program for students with intellectual disabilities: Programs designed to support postsecondary students with intellectual disa Clock hour: A unit of measure that represents an hour of scheduled instruction given to students.
+Class rank: The relative numerical position of a student in his or her graduating class, calculated by the high school on the basis of grade-point average, whether weighted or unweighted.

+College-preparatory program: Courses in academic subjects (English, history and social studies, foreign languages, mathematics, science, and the arts) that stress preparation for college or university study.

+Common Application: The standard application form distributed by the National Association of Secondary School Principals for a large number of private colleges who are members of the Common Application Group.

+Community service program: Referral center for students wishing to perform volunteer work in the community or participate in volunteer activities coordinated by academic departments.

+Commuter: A student who lives off campus in housing that is not owned by, operated by, or affiliated with the college.
+This category includes students who commute from home and students who have moved to the area to attend college.

+Comprehensive transition and postsecondary program for students with intellectual disabilities: Programs designed to support postsecondary students with intellectual disabilities obtain instruction in academic, career and technical, and independent living subjects in preparation for employment.

+Clock hour: A unit of measure that represents an hour of scheduled instruction given to students.
 Also referred to as contact hour.

 Continuous basis (for program enrollment): A calendar system classification that is used by institutions that enroll students at any time during the academic year.
+For example, a cosmetology school or a word processing school might allow students to enroll and begin studies at various times, with no requirement that classes begin on a certain date.

-For example Cooperative education program: A program that provides for alternate class attendance and employment in business, industry, or government.
+Cooperative education program: A program that provides for alternate class attendance and employment in business, industry, or government.

-Cooperative housing: College-owned, -operated, or -affiliated housing in which students share food and housing expenses and participate in household chores to reduce living e: Counseling service: Activities designed to assist students in making plans and decisions related to their education, career, or personal development.
+Cooperative housing: College-owned, -operated, or -affiliated housing in which students share food and housing expenses and participate in household chores to reduce living expenses.

+Counseling service: Activities designed to assist students in making plans and decisions related to their education, career, or personal development.

-Credit: Recognition of attendance or performance in an instructional activity (course or program) that can be applied by a recipient toward the requirements for a degree, diplom Credit course: A course that, if successfully completed, can be applied toward the number of courses required for achieving a degree, diploma, certificate, or other recognized per Credit hour: A unit of measure representing an hour (50 minutes) of instruction over a 15-week period in a semester or trimester system or a 10-week period in a quarter system Cross-registration: A system whereby students enrolled at one institution may take courses at another institution without having to apply to the second institution.
+Credit: Recognition of attendance or performance in an instructional activity (course or program) that can be applied by a recipient toward the requirements for a degree, diploma, certificate, or recognized postsecondary credential.

+Credit course: A course that, if successfully completed, can be applied toward the number of courses required for achieving a degree, diploma, certificate, or other recognized postsecondary credential.

+Credit hour: A unit of measure representing an hour (50 minutes) of instruction over a 15-week period in a semester or trimester system or a 10-week period in a quarter system.
+It is applied toward the total number of hours needed for completing the requirements of a degree, diploma, certificate, or recognized postsecondary credential.

+Cross-registration: A system whereby students enrolled at one institution may take courses at another institution without having to apply to the second institution.

 Deferred admission: The practice of permitting admitted students to postpone enrollment, usually for a period of one academic term or one year.

-been en aumission.
-The practice of permitting admitted students to postpone enformment, usuary for a period of one academic term of one year.